ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

         switchPorts.Add (link.Get (1));
       }

+    // Create the controller node
+    Ptr<Node> controllerNode = CreateObject<Node> ();

-    // Configure the OpenFlow network, installing the controller and switch Ptr<OFSwitch13InternalHelper> of13Helper = CreateObject<OFSwitch13InternalHelper> ();
+    // Configure the OpenFlow network domain
+    Ptr<OFSwitch13InternalHelper> of13Helper = CreateObject<OFSwitch13InternalHelper> ();
     of13Helper->InstallController (controllerNode);
     of13Helper->InstallSwitch (switchNode, switchPorts);
     of13Helper->CreateOpenFlowChannels ();

-    // Other configurations: TCP/IP stack, apps, monitors, etc.
-    // ...
+    // Install the TCP/IP stack into hosts nodes InternetStackHelper internet;
+    internet.Install (hosts);

+    // Set IPv4 host addresses
+    Ipv4AddressHelper ipv4helpr;
+    Ipv4InterfaceContainer hostIpIfaces;
+    ipv4helpr.SetBase ("10.1.1.0", "255.255.255.0");
+    hostIpIfaces = ipv4helpr.Assign (hostDevices);

+    // Configure ping application between hosts
+    V4PingHelper pingHelper = V4PingHelper (hostIpIfaces.GetAddress (1));
+    pingHelper.SetAttribute ("Verbose", BooleanValue (true));
+    ApplicationContainer pingApps = pingHelper.Install (hosts.Get (0));
+    pingApps.Start (Seconds (1));

-    // Simulate
+    // Run the simulation
     Simulator::Stop (Seconds (10));
     Simulator::Run ();
     Simulator::Destroy ();
   }

+At first, don't forget to enable checksum computations, which are required by the OFSwitch13 module.
+After creating host and switch nodes, the user is responsible to connect the hosts and switches in order to create the desired network topology.
+It's mandatory to use CSMA links for these connections.
+Note that ``CsmaNetDevices`` created and installed into switch node will be later configured as switch ports.
+After connecting hosts and switches, it's time to create a controller node and configure the OpenFlow network.
+The ``OFSwitch13InternalHelper`` helper can be used to configure an OpenFlow network domain with internal controller application.
+Using the ``InstallController()`` method, the helper will configure controller node with a default OpenFlow learning controller application.
+The ``InstallSwitch()`` method will install the OpenFlow datapath into switch node and configure the witch ports.
+At the end, it's mandatory to call the ``CreateOpenFlowChannels()`` method to create the connections and start the communication between switches and controllers.

-To run this code, users *must install* the TCP/IP stack into host nodes, assign IP addresses to host interfaces (there's no need to add IP addresses to the devices that are used as OpenFlow port), and configure any traffic application.
-You can also check for the ``ofswitch13-first.cc`` example, which is very similar to this code.
-For instructions on how to compile and run simulation programs, please refer to the |ns3| tutorial.
+The rest of this example follows the standard |ns3| usage: installing TCP/IP stack into host nodes, configuring IP addresses, installing applications and running the simulation.
+Don't install the TCP/IP stack into switches and controllers nodes (the helper will do that for you).
+Also, don't assign IP address to devices configured as switch ports.
+You can check for the ``ofswitch13-first.cc`` example, which is very similar to this code.
+For instructions on how to compile and run simulation programs, please refer to the
+|ns3| tutorial.

 Helpers
 =======